-Furniture and Equipment
+Furniture and Equipment and Construction in Progress

 Furniture and equipment are reported at cost, less accumulated depreciation.
 The Organization has no formalized capitalization policy.
 Items are capitalized based on their cost and estimated useful life.
 Insignificant amounts are expensed.
 Furniture and equipment are being depreciated over estimated useful lives of five to seven years using the straight-line method.
 Furniture and equipment purchased with NEH grant funds are owned by the Organization with the understanding that the equipment will be used for the project for which it was obtained.
-Fully depreciated assets had original costs totaling \$18,609 and \$19,399 as of December 31, 2014 and 2013, respectively.
+Fully depreciated assets had original costs totaling \$21,612 and \$18,609 as of December 31, 2015 and 2014, respectively.
+Construction in progress represents buildout of the Organization's new office facility.